top of page

 Fjord fishing is about patience, observation, and understanding what happens below the surface.

-• Quiet cruising through narrow fjord arms
+• Quietly cruising through narrow fjord arms

-• Wildlife sightings along the shoreline
+• Observing wildlife along the shoreline

 Who fjord fishing in Norway is best suited for

-Private vs shared fjord fishing tours
+Private vs shared fishing tours in Stavanger

 How long should a fjord fishing tour be?